Fancy Box

 * **Disable Push**

-These events help you answer two questions:
+Use these events to answer two questions:

 1. Are users engaging with the pre-permission prompt?